 The structure of this paper is as follows.
-In section II, we will review the Hamiltonian analysis of scalar-tensor theory and its connection-dynamical formalism.
-In Section III, we will deparameterize the scalar-tensor theory and perform loop quantization of the deparametrized Hamiltonian constraint.
-In section IV, we will apply our deparameterized theory to the Brans-Dicke cosmology and construct the evolution picture.
+In Sec.
+II, we will review the Hamiltonian analysis of scalar-tensor theory and its connection-dynamical formalism.
+In Sec.
+III, we will deparametrize the scalar-tensor theory and perform loop quantization of the deparametrized Hamiltonian constraint.
+In Sec.
+IV, we will apply our deparametrized theory to the Brans-Dicke cosmology and construct the evolution picture.
 Conclusions and outlooks will be given in the last section.
-Through out the paper, the Greek letters $\mu, \nu, \rho ...$ represent spacetime indices, lowercase Latin letters $a, b, c... g$ represent space indices, and we set $8 \pi G=1, \hbar=1$ for convenience.
+Throughout the paper, the Greek letters $\mu, \nu, \rho ...$ represent spacetime indices, lowercase Latin letters $a, b, c... g$ represent space indices, and we set $8 \pi G=1$ and $\hbar=1$ for convenience.